AJ Styles and Tomko

-A.J.
-Styles and Tomko are former tag team partners in Total Nonstop Action Wrestling (TNA) who were a part of two factions together, Christian's Coalition and the Angle Alliance.
+AJ Styles and Tomko were a tag team in Total Nonstop Action Wrestling (TNA) active from early 2007 to mid-2008.
+The duo initially aligned as members of the Christian's Coalition faction before defecting to the rival Angle Alliance in November 2007.
+Over the course of their tenure, Styles and Tomko held the TNA World Tag Team Championship on one occasion.

-Styles and Tomko are notable in history for their run as TNA World Tag Team Champions.
-Stopped at 184 days, it stood for three years as the longest run in the history of that championship, and second longest of all tag title runs (only to America's Most Wanted's 250-day sixth reign with the NWA World Tag Team Championship while TNA was still using that title) in the history of the company, until Beer Money, Inc., in the midst of their fourth reign, pushed it back a spot in both categories on July 13, 2011.
-They were also involved in many headline matches due to their associations with Christian Cage and Kurt Angle.

 History

 Formation

 By early 2007, after Tomko's then-recent arrival reprising his WWE role as Christian Cage's enforcer resulted in Christian regaining the NWA World Heavyweight Championship, Christian would expand his leadership into a full coalition to enforce his reign.
 While Scott Steiner would officially come on board as Cage's "consultant", recently turned villain A.J.
 Styles would align himself with Christian on occasion.
 Styles and Tomko, however, would have yet to interact, as Styles' appearances alongside Christian came without Tomko present.

 Immediately following Destination X 2007, the champion Christian and Kurt Angle were informed by TNA management director Jim Cornette that they would each be captaining five-man teams to compete in a Lethal Lockdown cage match at the upcoming pay-per-view Lockdown.
 In the upcoming weeks, Christian's Coalition, which had somewhat broken down by Destination X, officially formed for the second time in as many months under the name Team Cage, also including Abyss and Steiner along with Styles and Tomko (the latter whose rejoining finally united the duo), while Team Angle went on to consist of four recent rivals of the Team Cage members (Angle included) and Jeff Jarrett.
 At the match itself, Team Angle won when Jarrett hit Abyss with a thumbtack-loaded guitar and let Sting make the pin to become number one contender to Cage's title.
 From there, the collective would systematically betray and destroy Abyss, and eventually Scott Steiner and Tomko's trust issues would cause Steiner to leave to team with his brother Rick, all of which in effect left only Styles and Tomko to carry on together behind Cage as Christian's Coalition.